Medical Payments Coverage: MedPay in North Carolina

 When you’re hurt in an accident, especially when that accident was not your fault, you want to know your medical bills are covered.
 That’s why people have insurance, right?
 Still, there is often confusion when it comes to Medical Payments (MedPay or Med Pay) coverage and when it comes into play.

 How is MedPay different from bodily injury coverage?
 Does the at-fault driver’s policy pay everything?
 What if it isn’t enough?
-An experienced North Carolina car accident injury attorney can answer these questions for you.
-Here are the essentials.
+We answer these and other essential questions below.

 How Is MedPay Different From Bodily Injury Coverage?